ashwinireddy09/Zomato-analysis-sql/README.md

 The following SQL queries were developed to answer specific business questions:

-1. **Convert the Average cost for 2 column into USD dollars (currently the Average cost for 2 in local currencies**:
+1. Convert the Average cost for 2 column into USD dollars (currently the Average cost for 2 in local currencies:
 ```sql
 SELECT
     RestaurantID,